 The 12th annual Celebrate Asia shines a spotlight on the young Asian American composer and pianist Conrad Tao who is taking the classicalworld by storm.
-Tao, a talented pianist and Lincoln Center Emerging Artist, joins us to perform his own work.
+Tao, a talented pianist and Lincoln Center Emerging Artist, joins us to perform his own work as well as George Gershwin’s iconic Rhapsody in Blue.
 Pre- and post-concert festivities bookend this celebration of the musical melting pot of Seattle’s vibrant Asian communities.

 Uzbekistan-born composer Adeliia Faizullina (b.1988) has studied as a composer, singer, vocal coach, and Tatar quray instrumentalist.
 She received her bachelor’s degree in Voice in Auhadeev College of Music (Kazan, Russia) and bachelor’s degree in Music Composition in Gnesins Russian Academy of Music (Moscow, Russia).
 She has an MM in Music Composition from University of Texas at Austin, and is currently pursuing her DMA at the University of Southern California.
 With a particular ear for cutting-edge vocal colors and an affinity for the music and poetry of Tatar folklore, Adeliia also writes music for chamber and symphonic genres.